 Completed documentation will be reviewed by the responsible clinician for processing including the review of the online records for third party references and any information that may cause harm or distress to the patient/applicant which may need to be hidden from online access using confidentiality policies (see Third party information and Non-disclosure sections).

-At Sheerwater Health Centre, requesters should be advised that it takes approximately [seven] days to process any online service request.
+At Sheerwater Health Centre, requesters should be advised that it takes approximately seven days to process any online service request.

 Post-registration